History of computing hardware: Ancient and medieval

 The Ishango bone is thought to be a Paleolithic tally stick.
 (Note: The Ishango bone is a bone tool, dated to the Upper Paleolithic era, about 18,000 to 20,000 BC.
 It is a dark brown length of bone, the fibula of a baboon.
 It has a series of tally marks carved in three columns running the length of the tool.
 It was found in 1960 in Belgian Congo.)

 Suanpan (The number represented on this abacus is 6,302,715,408.)

-Devices have been used to aid computation for thousands of years, mostly using one-to-one correspondence with fingers.
+Devices have been used to aid computation for thousands of years, often using one-to-one correspondence with fingers.
 The earliest counting device was probably a form of tally stick.
 The Lebombo bone from the mountains between Eswatini and South Africa may be the oldest known mathematical artifact.
 It dates from 35,000 BCE and consists of 29 distinct notches that were deliberately cut into a baboon's fibula.
 Later record keeping aids throughout the Fertile Crescent included calculi (clay spheres, cones, etc.) which represented counts of items, probably livestock or grains, sealed in hollow unbaked clay containers.
 (Note: According to Schmandt-Besserat 1981, these clay containers contained tokens, the total of which were the count of objects being transferred.
 The containers thus served as something of a bill of lading or an accounts book.
 In order to avoid breaking open the containers, first, clay impressions of the tokens were placed on the outside of the containers, for the count; the shapes of the impressions were abstracted into stylized marks; finally, the abstract marks were systematically used as numerals; these numerals were finally formalized as numbers.
 Eventually (Schmandt-Besserat estimates it took 5000 years.) the marks on the outside of the containers were all that were needed to convey the count, and the clay containers evolved into clay tablets with marks for the count.)
 (Note: Robson has recommended at least one supplement to (Schmandt-Besserat 1981), e.g., a review, Englund, R. (1993).
 "The origins of script") The use of counting rods is one example.
-The abacus was early used for arithmetic tasks.
-What we now call the Roman abacus was used in Babylonia as early as c.
+The abacus was used early for arithmetic tasks.
+What is now called the Roman abacus was used in Babylonia as early as c.
 2700–2300 BC.
 Since then, many other forms of reckoning boards or tables have been invented.
 In a medieval European counting house, a checkered cloth would be placed on a table, and markers moved around on it according to certain rules, as an aid to calculating sums of money.